 But since our last trip to Rome – where I ate my weight in gluten and dairy – I have been using that packet of butter surprisingly often.
 It was either melted into a puddle, mingled with anchovies and used to season pasta.
 Or eased in thin yet un-spread layers over toasted bread, and covered with whole, plump anchovies only seconds before the first bite.
-It might partially be because of the desolate fridge we found upon our return – the butter, you guessed it, was one of the few things in there.
-Or else because anchovies are a beloved flavour in our house, and we never miss the occasion to fry some up.
-Whatever the reason, and as hazardous as this combination of flavours might sound to purists – fish with dairy? are you joking? – they are definitely a match made by a genius mind.
+And anyway, as hazardous as this combination might sound, they are actually the perfect match – a classic case of opposites that attract each other.

 Burro e alici (butter and anchovies) is a traditional Roman dish of poor origins, combining all the main nutrients in one simple and filling dish: fat from butter, proteins from the fish, and carbs from the bread or pasta.
 Cucina povera at its finest.

 The bruschette are a very nice and quick option for aperitivo, especially if last minute.
 I like the butter to be in shavings that melt on their own over the warm bread, and whole anchovies for texture.

 The pasta is not for the faint of heart, but I made it for an enthusiastic American who thought anchovies were the enemy only a couple of years ago.
 It has a strong, stubborn attitude, and attacks your nose with its fishy notes before you even taste the first forkful; but the sweetness of the butter will there, waiting to reward the brave hearts with its deeply satisfying lusciousness.

 Bring a large pot of salted water to the boil.
 Meanwhile, melt the butter in a large skillet over medium heat.
 Add the anchovies and stir until dissolved.